opengamedata/opengamedata-doc/README.md

 6. Data Analysis & Visualization Tools:
     An introduction to OpenGameData-based tools for data analysis, including Jupyter Notebook templates and data dashboards.
 7. Meta-Documentation:
-    Documentation for developers and documentation contributors, covering topics such as coding conventions and our software reference platform.
+    Documentation for contributors working on core OGD infrastructure and documentation, covering topics such as coding conventions and our software reference platform.
 8. Core API Reference:
     API reference for the OpenGameData Core Python package.